Tip Pooling Calculator.xlsx

 Tip pooling is when a restaurant collects tips from a shift (or a set time period), puts them into a shared pool, and then splits them among eligible employees using a set rule—like hours worked, role percentage, or a points system.
 Restaurants use tip pooling to make tip distribution more consistent across the team, especially when multiple people contribute to the guest experience.
 Tip pooling rules can vary based on federal, state, and local laws, so it’s important to confirm what applies to your restaurant before setting it up.

 One common method: divide total tips by total hours worked, then multiply each person's hours by that per-hour rate.
 If your team collected $500 over 50 combined hours, each hour is worth $10—so a server who worked six hours earns $60, a busser who worked four earns $40.
 Some restaurants instead use percentage of sales or role-based point weighting to better reflect back-of-house contributions.
-Whatever method you choose, document your rules, share them with your team, and apply them consistently every shift to avoid disputes.
+Whatever method you choose, document your rules, share them with your team, and apply consistently.

 1. Enter each employee’s name, role, and department.